Unveiling the Secrets: Solutions Hidden Within Matrices

 -

 Finding eigenvalues and eigenvectors often involves solving the characteristic equation, det(A - λI) = 0, where det denotes the determinant.
-This leads to a polynomial equation, whose roots are the eigenvalues.
+And this leads to a polynomial equation, whose roots are the eigenvalues.
 For each eigenvalue, the corresponding eigenvector can then be found by solving the system (A - λI)v = 0.

 3. Determinant and Trace: The determinant of a square matrix is a scalar value that provides insights into its properties.
 A non-zero determinant indicates that the matrix is invertible.
 The trace of a square matrix is the sum of its diagonal elements.
 Both determinant and trace are used in various contexts: